by Jack Johnson

 Reference: According to a 2018 review in the International Journal of Cosmetic Science, lipids structurally similar to human sebum have better bioavailability and can reduce skin irritation.

-How Tallow Mimics Human Skin Cell Structure
+How Beef Tallow Mimics Human Skin Cell Structure

 Human sebum is a mix of triglycerides, wax esters, and squalene.
 Tallow’s chemical makeup is astonishingly close: